Boris Vian

 Formal education and teenage years

 In 1937, Vian graduated from Lycée Hoche, passing baccalauréats in mathematics, philosophy, Latin, Greek and German.
 He subsequently enrolled at Lycée Condorcet, Paris, where he studied special mathematics until 1939.
 Vian became fully immersed in the French jazz scene: for example, in 1939 he helped organize Duke Ellington's second concert in France.
-When WWII started, Vian was not accepted into the army due to poor health.
+When World War II started, Vian was not accepted into the army due to poor health.
 He entered École Centrale des Arts et Manufactures in Paris and subsequently moved to Angoulême when the school moved there because of the war.

-In 1940, Vian met Michelle Léglise, who became his wife in 1941.
+In 1940, Vian met Michelle Léglise, whom he married in 1941.
 She taught Vian English and introduced him to translations of American literature.
 Also in 1940, Vian met Jacques Loustalot, who became a recurring character in several early novels and short stories as "The Colonel".
-Loustalot died accidentally in 1949 falling from a building he was trying to climb on in order to enter into a flat by the window, after a bet.
-In 1942, Vian and his brothers joined a jazz orchestra under the direction of Claude Abbadie, who became a minor character in Vian's Vercoquin et le plancton.
-The same year, Vian graduated from École Centrale with a diploma in metallurgy, and his son Patrick was born.
+Loustalot died accidentally in 1949 falling from a building he was trying to climb after a bet, in order to enter into a flat by the window.

 Career

-In 1944, Vian completed Vercoquin et le plancton (Vercoquin and the Plankton), a novel inspired partly by surprise-parties of his youth and partly by his job at the AFNOR (which is heavily satirized in the novel).
-Raymond Queneau and Jean Rostand helped Vian to publish this work at Éditions Gallimard in 1947, along with several works Vian completed in 1946.
+In 1944, Vian completed Vercoquin et le plancton (Vercoquin and the Plankton), a novel inspired partly by surprise-parties of his youth and partly by his job at the AFNOR (which is sharply satirized in the novel).
+Raymond Queneau and Jean Rostand helped Vian to publish this work at Éditions Gallimard in 1947, along with several works which Vian completed in 1946.
 These included his first major novels, L'Écume des jours and L'automne à Pékin (Autumn in Peking).
 The former, a tragic love story in which real world objects respond to the characters' emotions, is now regarded as Vian's masterpiece, but at the time of its publication it failed to attract any considerable attention.
-L'automne à Pékin, which also had a love story at its heart but was somewhat more complex, also failed to sell well.
+L'automne à Pékin, similarly had a love story at its heart but was somewhat more complex, and also failed to sell well.

-Frustrated by the commercial failure of his works, Vian vowed he could write a best-seller and wrote the hard-boiled novel I Spit on Your Graves (J'irai cracher sur vos tombes) in only 15 days.
+Frustrated by the commercial failure of his works, Vian vowed he could write a best-seller; he wrote the hard-boiled novel I Spit on Your Graves (J'irai cracher sur vos tombes) in only 15 days.
 The book was ascribed to a fictitious American writer, Vernon Sullivan, with Vian credited as translator.
 Vian persuaded his publisher friend Jean d'Halluin to publish the novel in 1947.
 Eventually the hoax became known and the book became one of the best-selling titles of that year.
 Vian wrote three more Vernon Sullivan novels from 1947 to 1949.

-The year 1946 marked a turning point in Vian's life: At one of the popular parties that he and Michelle hosted he made the acquaintance of Jean-Paul Sartre, Simone de Beauvoir and Albert Camus, became a regular in their literary circles and started regularly publishing various materials in Les Temps modernes.
-Vian admired Sartre in particular and gave him a prominent role—as "Jean-Sol Partre"—in L'Écume des jours (litt.
-"The foam of the days") published in English under the title: Froth on the Daydream.
-Ironically, Sartre and Michelle Vian commenced a relationship that would eventually destroy Vian's marriage.
+The year 1946 marked a turning point in Vian's life: At one of the popular parties that he and Michelle hosted he made the acquaintance of Jean-Paul Sartre, Simone de Beauvoir and Albert Camus, and became a regular in their literary circle.
+He started regularly publishing various pieces in Les Temps modernes.

 Despite his literary work becoming more important, Vian never left the jazz scene.
 He became a regular contributor to jazz-related magazines, and played trumpet at Le Tabou.
 As a result, his financial situation improved, and he abandoned the job at the AFNOR.
 Vian also formed his own choir, La petite chorale de Saint-Germain-des-Pieds [sic].[2]